A man and a woman measure space for their new office

 Credit can help you secure loans

-Whether it’s a home loan, auto loan, or personal loan, your credit can be one factor in determining how much of a risk you are to the lender, and how likely you are to pay back the loan.
-Building credit history with a secured credit card can be a smart step to working on your credit score and proving you’re a good person to extend credit to.
+Whether it’s a home loan, auto loan, or personal loan, your credit can be one factor in determining how much of a risk you are to the lender.
+A potential creditor needs to know how likely you are to pay them back.

 A good credit score can qualify you for lower interest

-Your credit score is an important factor in the interest rate you qualify for, and ultimately how much you’ll pay over the life of the loan.
+Your credit score is an important factor in the interest rate you qualify for.
+Your interest rate affects how much you’ll pay over the life of the loan.
 For example, lenders consider someone with a good credit score less risky to lend to, so higher credit scores tend to come with lower interest rates.

-The reverse is also true, when you have a low credit score (or if you believe you have ‘bad credit’), a lender may charge a higher interest rate to offset the risk.
-Whether you’re applying for a credit card or a loan, a lower credit score can mean you’ll get a higher interest rate than someone with better credit.
+The reverse is also true.
+When you have a low credit score, a lender may charge a higher interest rate to offset the risk.

 Certain contracts require credit

-Even if you’re planning to pay for a new phone with money in your bank account, you still may be subject to a credit check when signing up for a new cell phone plan or contract.
-That’s because the mobile service provider may want to look at your payment history to ensure you pay your cell phone bill on time.
+Are you planning to pay in cash for a new phone?
+You may still need a credit check when signing up for a new phone plan or service contract.
+The mobile service provider wants to make sure you’ll pay your cell phone bill on time.

-Additionally, when it comes to renting a car, you may need to use a credit card as a form of payment, rather than a debit card or cash.
-While there are some exceptions, car rental companies do this because they want to make sure that there are enough funds available in case the car gets damaged, or you fail to return it.
+Additionally, when it comes to renting a car, you may need to use a credit card as payment, rather than a debit card or cash.
+There are some exceptions, but car rental companies do this to make sure that there are enough funds available in case the car gets damaged or you fail to return the car.

 Some jobs may require credit checks